Nosek’s go-ahead goal lifts Vegas past Kings, 4-1

 With the game tied 1-1, Nosek put the Golden Knights ahead after William Carrier started the attack by poking the puck loose in the neutral zone, chasing it down against the end boards, and sending it to Zach Whitecloud at the top.
 Whitecloud fired the puck off the end board and Nosek one-timed the ricochet past Quick to give Vegas a 2-1 lead.

-Nosek now has seven points (two goals, five assists) in his past seven games.
+Nosek, who tested positive for COVID-19 just before he and his wife welcomed their second son in early February, now has seven points (two goals, five assists) in his past seven games.

+“Pretty happy about it; I think the first 15, 20 games (the fourth line) didn’t produce much, we’ve got some bounces and some tips lately,” Nosek said.
+“COVID wasn’t exactly what I wanted.
+My son was born, so it was a good thing.
+One of the best things of my life.
+Right now our line is clicking so hopefully we can keep going.
+It’s good when all four lines are rolling and coach can trust us.”

 Los Angeles was playing its first game since Wednesday, its longest layoff this season, and the Kings came out looking awfully rested.
 By the midway point of the first period, they had outshot Vegas, 10-3, were outhustling the Golden Knights to pucks, and had established the advantage in the offensive zone early on.